SENTINEL: Taming Uncertainty with Ensemble-based Distributional Reinforcement Learning: Background

-CVaR is widely used in risk-sensitive RL~\citep{chow2014algorithms, tamar2015optimizing, chow2015risk} as it is coherent, applies to general $L_p$ spaces, and captures the heaviness of the tail of a distribution.
-For $\alpha = 0$, CVaR reduces to the expected value, and thus, the corresponding risk-sensitive RL algorithm behaves analogously to a risk-neutral one. \cite{cvar_conc} shows that CVaR of a distribution can be accurately estimated using i.i.d. samples.
+In this paper we focus on the \textit{CVaR}~\citep{rockafellar2000optimization} risk measure.
+It is extensively used in risk-sensitive RL as it is coherent, applies to general $L_p$ spaces, and captures the heaviness of the tail of a distribution.
+It is the expectation of the worst $\alpha$-quantile of a probability distribution, with $\alpha \in [0,1]$: